moos/_xiterator/README.md

 		_.each([1,2,3], '_.include(__list, __value)')

-`__key` is a numeric index for arrays and the actual key for objects.
+`__key` is the numeric index for arrays and the actual key for objects.

 ## Global Scope

 The function generated to evaluate the expression is run in the global scope.
 So reference to local variables or functions should be avoided.
 Eg:

 		function test(){
 			var x = 10;
 			_any([1,2,3], "< x") // => throws an exception, x is undefined
 		}

-If `x` is defined globally, its value will be used:  **GOTCHA!!**
+If `x` is defined globally, its value will be used:  **GOTCHA WARNING!!**

 		x = 0;
 		function test(){